Eric Fought is a preacher, public theologian, and commentator on issues related to the convergence of faith, culture and American public life.

-He is a member of the American Academy of Religion, Academy of Homiletics, and the National Association for Lay Ministry.
+He is a contributor and consultant to The Liturgical Press and other publications, and is a member of the American Academy of Religion, Academy of Homiletics, and the National Association for Lay Ministry.

 A nationally recognized political and communications strategist, Fought spent more than 25 years working in electoral politics, issue advocacy, nonprofit management and public affairs.
 In 2006, he joined the staff of the Democratic National Committee, part of the 50 State Strategy of former DNC chair Governor Howard Dean.
 In his role with the DNC, Fought assisted state Democratic parties with their communications strategy and served as communications director of both the Minnesota and Nebraska state parties.
 He has also served as campaign manager of a targeted statewide U.S. Senate campaign, as advisor to members of Congress throughout the country, and as a senior aide to the Mayor of Minneapolis.

 In 2012, Fought served as communications director for Our Vote Our Future, the official statewide campaign to defeat the Voter ID amendment in Minnesota.
 He also served as communications director of Minnesotans for a Fair Economy, a coalition of labor, community and faith-based organizations working to bring about racial and economic justice in the state.